peteroupc/classic-wallpaper/uielements.md

 For a high degree of flexibility, new graphical user interface systems should allow for the following:

-- Designing icons, cursors, and other user-interface elements in the form of [**vector graphics**](https://github.com/peteroupc/classic-wallpaper/blob/main/pixeltovector.md).
+- Designing icons, cursors, and other user-interface elements in the form of [**vector graphics**](https://github.com/peteroupc/classic-wallpaper/blob/main/pixeltovector.md) if desired.
 - Having certain outlines of shapes in vector graphics be filled with system colors, the values of which are user-defined (such as a button face color or button highlight color).
 - Designing user-interface elements as images limited to gray tones, where the system replaces each gray tone in the image with the corresponding color in a color gradient involving one or more system colors.
 - Drawing the same icon, cursor, or graphic&mdash;